rtorrent-community/rtorrent-docs/docs/use-cases.rst

 Common Configuration Use-Cases
 ==============================

+After you went through :doc:`cookbook` and got familiar with the handling of *rTorrent*, it's time to look at settings that you should consider for your configuration, but which weren't necessary to start using it.

 The `Common Tasks in rTorrent`_ wiki page contains more of these typical configuration use-cases.

 .. _`Common Tasks in rTorrent`: https://github.com/rakshasa/rtorrent/wiki/Common-Tasks-in-rTorrent